-Research Chairs are awarded to outstanding researchers acknowledged by their peers as world leaders in their respective fields.
-Chairholders advance the frontiers of knowledge in their fields, not only through their own work, but also by teaching and supervising students and coordinating the work of other researchers.
+Research Chairs are awarded to experienced researchers recognized as world leaders in their field.
+Chairholders help push back the frontiers of knowledge in their field, not only through their own work, but also by supervising students, teaching and coordinating the work of other researchers.
 (Source: Canada Research Chairs).

 Dr. Yohan Bossé, Ph.D.